Over to MHA as Delhi govt rejects mercy plea by convict in Nirbhaya rape and murder case

 This is the most heinous crime of extreme brutality committed by the applicant.
 This is the case where exemplary punishment should be given to deter others from committing such atrocious crimes.
 There is no merit in the mercy petition and is strongly recommended for rejection, Delhi's Home Minister, Satyendar Jain said in the letter to Baijal.

 Following this development, the plea will now be sent to the Ministry of Home Affairs.
-It may be recalled that Nirbhaya's parents had approcahed the court to expedite the process to hang all the four convicts in the case.
+It may be recalled that Nirbhaya's parents had approached the court to expedite the process to hang all the four convicts in the case.

 Nirbhaya convicts have 7 days to file mercy plea or else they will hang at the gallows

-Nirbhaya, the 23 year old paramedic was brutally gang raped on December 16 2012 inside a bus by 6 persons.
-While one of the convicts died in jail another served time and was released owing to the fact that he was a juvenile.
+Nirbhaya, the 23-year-old paramedic was brutally gang-raped on December 16, 2012, inside a bus by 6 persons.
+While one of the convicts died in jail and another served time and was released owing to the fact that he was a juvenile.